Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing piano improvisation

-A further example of enhanced creativity through Ayahuasca was my sudden unexpected jump in the ability to improvise on the piano.
+Another example of increased creativity through ayahuasca was my sudden unexpected leap in my ability to improvise on the piano.

-Below, you can listen to one of the first pieces that I played after 5 years pause.
-I had never experienced myself playing like this.
-The piece just created itself out of nowhere, without that I had a melody in my head, and without that I had practiced for it.
-I just sat down, "it played" itself and I would be totally incapable to replay it.
-The melodic developments, the phrasing, technique and rhythms were way above my pay-grade, even if a professional musician will find many musical, rhythmical etc issues with it.
+Below is one of the first pieces I played after a 5 year break.
+I had never experienced myself playing like this before.
+The piece just came out of nowhere, without me having a melody in my head, and without me having practised for it.
+I just sat down, it "played" itself and I would be totally incapable of playing it again.
+The melodic developments, the phrasing, the technique and the rhythms were way above my pay grade, even though a professional musician will find many musical, rhythmic, etc. problems with it.
 I was lucky to have recorded it.

 This piano experience reflects exactly what Benny Shannon, the Israeli cognitive scientist reports about his sudden ability to improvise as amateur musician.
 I quote his text because it accurately describes and validates my own experience.
 The only difference to me: I had started to improvise some years before, but at low level.